daniel-1789/rpg-pendragon/recaps/02_Anarchy_Period.md

 | Leofric | 6 | 6 | 6 | 5 |
 | Maul | 6 | 5 |6 | 5 |

+## Year 507 - Chapter XXVI - The Liberations of Somerset and London

+Tension was high in Sarum.
+Prince Mark and Prince Alain de Carilion bickered.
+Reports of raids by Picts in the north became common.
+Apparently Countess Ellen was entertaining the possibility of a marriage alliance with King Nanteleod.

+London was successfully liberated though Salisbury was badly raided by Saxons.

+![Britain Year 507 Events][image-9]

+### Year 507-508 Winter

 [image-1]:	./maps/britain_495.png
 [image-2]:	./maps/pendragon_player.png
 [image-3]:	./maps/forest_sauvage.png